Family visit to Bateman's

 - Rudyard Kipling

 These words from 'The Tree Song' entwine with motifs of the leaves of oak, ash and thorn trees.
 On your visit, see how many animals you can spot wrapped around the sculpture - perhaps you will see them around the estate too.

 Eating with us?

 You have a choice when it comes to eating with your family at Bateman’s.
 Sit inside the Mulberry Tea-room or on outdoor chairs and tables in the Mulberry Garden.
 If it's good weather, grab and go from the tea-room or bring a picnic to enjoy in the grounds.

 Good to know

-- High chairs are available in the Mulberry tea-room.
+- High chairs are available in the Mulberry Tea-room.

-- There are buggy-friendly areas around the garden, just pick up a map from visitor reception so you know where to go.
+- There are buggy-friendly areas around the garden, just pick up a map from Visitor Reception so you know where to go.